The Episode That Shadows The Career Of

 We then went to a coffee commercial shoot starring Teri Garr as herself who has problems delivering her lines.
 This leads her to have to do what seems to be a hundred takes until all of the caffeine causes her to lose her mind.

 Once again, Brad Hall gives us the news.
-This week, Julia Louis-Dreyfus dropped in as a monotoned news reporter who was recently fired and had to take a job as the voice of the lady that used to tell the time over the phone, Gary Kroeger reviewed the movie Star 80 where for some reason he ends the bit by stripping down to women's lingerie because the movie had something to do with Playboy, "Ann Landers" then dropped by with advice for the people of El Salvador, and as always, Sweetchuck got a segment to bash The New York Post.
+This week, Julia Louis-Dreyfus dropped in as a monotoned news reporter who was recently fired and had to take a job as the voice of the lady that used to tell the time over the phone.
+Gary Kroeger reviewed the movie Star 80 where, for some reason, he ends the bit by stripping down to women's lingerie, probably because the movie had something to do with Playboy.
+"Ann Landers" then dropped by with advice for the people of El Salvador, and as always.
+Finally, Sweetchuck got a segment to bash The New York Post.